bharathreddy9999/dental-center-management/README.md

-# 🦷 Dental Center Management System
+# 🦷 Dental Center Management System - ENTNT Assignment

-A comprehensive, professional dental practice management solution built with React, featuring role-based access, patient management, appointment scheduling, and financial tracking.
+A comprehensive, professional dental practice management solution built with React for the ENTNT Technical Assignment, featuring role-based access, patient management, appointment scheduling, and financial tracking.

-## 🌟 Overview
+## 🌟 Project Overview

-This modern dental management system provides a complete digital solution for dental practices, offering separate interfaces for administrators and patients.
-The system emphasizes user experience with a beautiful gold-themed design, dark mode support, and responsive layouts that work seamlessly across all devices.
+This modern dental management system is developed specifically for ENTNT's technical assessment requirements.
+It provides a complete digital solution for dental practices with separate interfaces for administrators and patients, emphasizing clean code architecture, user experience, and professional design with a gold-themed UI, dark mode support, and fully responsive layouts.

 ## � Key Features